Graphite Monitoring Tool Tutorial.

 echo "demo.timer:175|ms" | nc -u -w0 127.0.0.1 8125

-StatsD will provide us with percentiles, average (mean), standard deviation, sum, lower and upper bounds for the flush interval; vital information for modelling and understanding how a system is behaving in the wild.
+StatsD will provide us with percentiles, average (mean), standard deviation, sum, and lower and upper bounds for the flush interval; vital information for modeling and understanding how a system behaves in the wild.

 <metric name>:<value>|c[|@<rate>]